JonasKaplan/Crochet/README.md

 Every node must have a `spawn` block and a `pop` block.
 The lines in the `spawn` and `pop` blocks are referred to as "rules".
 Each rule dictates the node's behaviour under some condition.

+Comments begin with a `#`, and are only permitted outside of nodes.

 ### Behaviour

 A node always has a single internal value that it keeps track of, stored as a 64 bit unsigned integer.
 This value is always 0 initially.
 When a node is created, it looks at the rules in the `spawn` block, and applies the rule based on the current value of the node that instantiated it.
 That is to say, if the node that created it had an internal value of 3, the created node would apply the spawn rule corresponding to the number 3.